walkabilly/gps_accel_ispah_2021/wrangling.md

 ## Joining, by = c("user_id", "record_time")
 ```

 We end up with only data that is included in both the accel and GPS dataset based on the second and on the user_id.
 So we have 201041 observations.
 We have many many missing values.
+This may or may not be what we want.

 ### 4. Wear time criteria

 Many PA researchers use different wear time criteria to define what would be a `valid` day or week of physical activity measurement.
 Things like 10 hours per day, and at least 2 week days, and one weekend day.
 It is very very difficult to do this when combining accel and GPS data.
 GPS is much more intensive on the device battery and also tends to crash or have problems way more than accel.
 I recommend not using wear time criteria, and have successfully argued this this reviewers in at least 3 different papers.

+# Back to PowerPoint